tnralakus/used-car-price-depreciation/README.md

 **Temporal Range:** Vehicles ranging from vintage collectibles (1920s) to late-model year 2023-2024 units.

 ### Data Preparation & Modeling Workflow
-We utilized a robust Scikit-Learn Pipeline to ensure data integrity and prevent leakage:
+I utilized a robust Scikit-Learn Pipeline to ensure data integrity and prevent leakage:

 * **Cleaning:** Handled missing values via SimpleImputer (Median strategy).
-To ensure data integrity, the dataset underwent a rigorous cleaning process where we isolated significant variables by removing duplicates and outliers.
+To ensure data integrity, the dataset underwent a rigorous cleaning process where I isolated significant variables by removing duplicates and outliers.
 Our final analysis focused exclusively on vehicles within a price bracket of $500 to $150,000.

 * **Feature Engineering:** Created car_age from year data to better reflect depreciation.